Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Evaluate the permission based on membership info to grant or deny access

 ### Group membership
-The way this starter uses to load get users' membership depends on the configured membership URI.
+The way this starter uses to load users' membership depends on the configured membership URI.
 By default, the starter uses `https://graph.microsoft.com/v1.0/me/memberOf` to get direct membership of current user.
 To get all transitive membership, the following configuration is required:

 ```yaml